Tinker Swiss Cottage Museum and Gardens is a jewel of local history, but some visitors claim the Tinker family never really left.

 Tinker’s Shadow: The Hidden History of Tinker Swiss Cottage, is now available on Amazon Video Direct!

-Robert Tinker was Mayor of Rockford from 1875 to 1876, and a founding member of the Rockford Park District.
-After his first wife died in 1901, he married her niece, Jessie Dorr Hurd.
-Robert died in 1924.
-In 1942, Jessie Dorr Hurd Tinker left Tinker Swiss Cottage and all of her belongings to the Rockford Park District.
-Because of this, 99 percent of the items in the museum are original.
-It is truly a window into the past.
+Robert Tinker served as mayor of Rockford from 1875 to 1876 and was a founding member of the Rockford Park District.
+After Mary’s death in 1901, he married her niece, Jessie Dorr Hurd.
+Robert died in 1924, and in 1942 Jessie left Tinker Swiss Cottage and nearly all of its contents to the Rockford Park District.
+Because of that remarkable gift, almost everything inside the museum today originally belonged to the Tinker family, making the house feel less like a recreation than a preserved fragment of another century.

-Over the years, many visitors have wondered whether the museum is haunted.
-While no one can say for certain, dozens of people have had strange encounters while touring the mansion grounds.
-Kathi Kresol, purveyor of Haunted Rockford Tours, was surprised when an extra guest appeared during a stop at the cottage in 2007.
+Over the years, countless visitors have wondered whether something else lingers there as well.
+No one can say for certain, but dozens of people have reported strange encounters while touring the mansion and grounds.
+Kathi Kresol, purveyor of Haunted Rockford Tours, experienced one of the more unsettling incidents in 2007, when an unexpected guest appeared during a stop at the cottage.

 Robert Tinker